 Add a special touch to your bedside areas with a pair of these elegant night stands.
 They are perfect for reading lamps, and the two drawers provides plenty of storage space.
 It also includes a tray for additional use and flexibility.
 The night stands are made of solid Mahogany and Mahogany plywood for strength and durability.
 Their unique design will add a grace and beauty to any bedroom decor.

-Technical Information for Making a Wooden Night Stand
+Technical Information for Wooden Night Stand

+- Scale bottom front (L), and bottom sides (M) to the drawing dimension sizes.
 This can be accomplished by measuring the drawing print out and dividing the sizes into the dimension sizes.
 This will give a multi-factor that can be used to figure the enlargement sizes for the patterns.
 This can easily be done at home if you have a copier capable of making enlargements.
 If not, most companies that do duplicating can make the enlargements required for the patterns.

-Trace the pattern enlargements onto poster board or Mylar and use a pair of scissors to cut out the patterns.
+- Trace the pattern enlargements onto poster board or Mylar and use a pair of scissors to cut out the patterns.

 C. Cutting Procedures: